PomeloFoundation/Pomelo.EntityFrameworkCore.MySql/README.md

 ### Supported Database Servers and Versions

 `Pomelo.EntityFrameworkCore.MySql` is tested against all actively maintained versions of `MySQL` and `MariaDB`.
 Older versions (e.g. MySQL 5.7) and other server implementations (e.g. Amazon Aurora) are usually compatible to a high degree as well, but are not tested as part of our CI.
-You can find the versions a release was tested against within its [release](https://github.com/PomeloFoundation/Pomelo.EntityFrameworkCore.MySql/releases) notes.
+You can find a list of the versions, a release was tested against, within its [release](https://github.com/PomeloFoundation/Pomelo.EntityFrameworkCore.MySql/releases) notes.

 Currently tested versions are: